marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

-No matter what approach you choose remember that "excessive" methods like `Delete` inerited from base class may not be visible on the repository interface.
+No matter what approach you choose remember that "excessive" methods like `Delete` inerited from base class may be hidden by the repository interface.

 Please remember that your repository is NOT responsible for managing database transactions.
 This concern is best managed using